-Montjuïc, a large hill (called a "mountain" by some!) is home to some of Barcelona's most exciting museums, including the Miró Foundation and Poble Espanyol, a full-size Spanish model village.
-It's also the home of the Olympic Stadium and Montjuïc Palace.
-Once you head to the top of the hill, here are the nine best things to do in this unique neighborhood.
+For centuries, Montjuïc, meaning "Jew's Hill," served as the Barcelona's defense hub, rising 590 feet above sea level and protecting the city from possible invasion.
+Now, the natural hill (referred to as a mountain by some) is home to several of Barcelona's most exciting museums, including the Miró Foundation and Poble Espanyol, a full-size Spanish model village.
+It's also the home of the Olympic Stadium and Montjuïc Palace, and some of Barcelona's best views.
+Take the cable car to the top to get an eagle-eye view of the city's beaches, parks, and gardens.
+Plus, once you head to the top of the hill, you'll uncover plenty of other things to do in this unique neighborhood.

 The Museu Nacional d'Art de Catalunya (also called MNAC) has astounding collections covering everything from Romanesque frescoes saved from deteriorating Pyrenean churches to works by masters such as Velázquez and Rubens right up to the 20th century and the Catalan modernists and impressionists.
 The building itself is a landmark, constructed in 1929 as the main pavilion for the World Exhibition.